citp/privacy-policy-historical/s/st/sta/starwarscelebration.com.md

 ## Review and Correction of Customer Information or Other Questions

-If you have any questions or concerns about your customer information or your request to opt-out of communications from Star Wars Celebration or its third party partners, or if you would like to review the information we’ve collected about you, please call or write our Privacy Administrator:
+If you have any questions or concerns about your customer information or your request to opt-out of communications from Star Wars Celebration or its third party partners, or if you would like to review the information we've collected about you, please call or write our Privacy Administrator:

 Reed Exhibitions
 US Privacy Administrator/Database Dept